relaymonkey/mitmproxy-helm/README.md

-# Disclaimer
+Disclaimer: This is a work in progress and not yet ready for production use.

-This is a work in progress and not yet ready for production use.
+---

 # Introduction

-This Helm chart bootstraps a [mitmproxy](https://mitmproxy.org/) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This Helm chart bootstraps a [mitmproxy](https://mitmproxy.org/) ([sponsor](https://github.com/sponsors/mhils)) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+It is used for debugging and auditing encrypted traffic.

 # Install